Looking for Alicia: The Unfinished Life of an Argentinian Rebel

 About the Author

 Marc Raboy is Beaverbrook Professor Emeritus in the Department of Art History and Communication Studies at McGill University.
-He is the author or editor of some twenty books, including Marconi: The Man Who Networked the World (Oxford University Press) as well as a number of articles.
-He lives in
+He is the author or editor of some twenty books, including Marconi: The Man Who Networked the World (Oxford University Press), which was a finalist for both the Governor General's Literary Award for Nonfiction and the RBC Taylor Prize.
+He lives in Montreal.

 Reviews